 In Switzerland, inheritance law is governed by the Swiss Civil Code and stipulates who the statutory heirs are and what portion of the estate they will receive.
 The new inheritance law has been in force since 1 January 2023.
 The most important changes concern the so-called free quota (the portion that you can dispose of freely) and the abolition of the compulsory portion for parents.

-You may freely dispose of the portion of your estate that exceeds the compulsory portion.
-This part of your assets is known as the "freely disposable portion".
-If there are no heirs who are entitled to inherit the compulsory portion, the entire estate is freely disposable.
-In your will, you may leave the freely disposable portion to whomever you wish.
-You can therefore name other relatives, friends or non-profit organisations such as Rega.
+You may freely dispose of the portion of your estate that exceeds the compulsory portion for surviving spouses, registered partners and children.
+If there are no heirs who are entitled to inherit the compulsory portion, you may, by drawing up a will, dispose of your entire estate as you wish and thus name relatives or non-profit organisations such as Rega as beneficiaries.

-This instant inheritance check shows you in a quick and simple way how your estate will be distributed if you die without leaving a will.
-It also indicates the freely disposable portion in the event that you draw up a will.
+The instant inheritance check shows you how your estate will be distributed if you die without leaving a will.
+You can also see what percentage is freely disposable if you draw up a will.